-- 1. When the barber and the goldsmith begged the good man to help them also, he relented, thinking, 'They are human beings, like me.'
-So he pulled them out. - 2.
+- E. Answer the following questions: - 1.
+Those scoundrels were the barber and the goldsmith. - 2.
+When the barber and the goldsmith begged the good man to help them also, he relented, thinking, 'They are human beings, like me.'
+So he pulled them out. - 3.
 The diamond ring belonged to the king's daughter who had been killed by a lion while on a journey in the forest.
-When the good man visited the goldsmith and the barber and showed them the diamond ring given by the lion, they reported it to the king because he had declared a reward for the person who found any clue of her daughter's death. - 3.
+When the good man visited the goldsmith and the barber and showed them the diamond ring given by the lion, they reported it to the king because he had declared a reward for the person who found any clue of her daughter's death. - 4.
 When in jail, the good man thought of the snake who at once appeared before him.
 The good man told him everything.
 Then the snake told him a plan.
 He would bite the queen, the good man would offer to cure the queen and then the snake would draw back his own poison.
 The queen would be cured and the king would forgive him.
 But the barber and the goldsmith spoke against the good man.
 So he wished the lion to arrive and confirm his story.
 The lion came and convinced the king.
-The help of both of the snake and the lion was equally great as they both helped to save the good man's life. - 4.
-The irony in the story is that the good man helped to save the life of the lion, the snake, the barber and the goldsmith.
-But he himself was accused for the death of the King's daughter and was going to be punished with death sentence. - 5.
+The help of both of the snake and the lion was equally great as they both helped to save the good man's life.

+- 5. The irony in the story is that the good man helped to save the life of the lion, the snake, the barber and the goldsmith.
+But he himself was accused for the death of the King's daughter and was going to be punished with death sentence. - 6.
 The massage conveyed through this story is that animals are more grateful than man.
 Man is really a wicked creature and greedy of wealth.
 But animals are selfless in repaying for kindness.

+Understanding Grammar Must/Must No

-- Here are a few story words with their meanings.
-Match them correctly. - 1. (d) 2. (c) 3. (a) 4. (f) 5. (b) 6. (e)
+1. (d) 2. (c) 3. (a) 4. (f) 5. (b) 6. (e)

+• Here are a a tew story wo oras with thei ır meanings. ivi atch them corre ectiy: